Follow TV Tropes

 • In World 8, one of the obstacles blocking the path is the Strange Flask, a large flask of spilling pink liquid next to some yellow jellybeans.
 When interacting with the flask Custard Cookie III worries that touching it would transform them into Jelly-eyed mindless monsters, referencing the Jelly Walkers, the main antagonists of Cookie Wars.

-• One of Twizzly Gummy Cookie's companions is Wild Strawberry Cookie, an alternate timeline/dimension version of Strawberry Cookie; Wild Strawberry Cookie's design is taken heavily from a Cookie Wars character of the same name, a Mythic variant of Strawberry Cookie from.
+• One of Twizzly Gummy Cookie's companions is Wild Strawberry Cookie, an alternate timeline/dimension version of Strawberry Cookie; Wild Strawberry Cookie's design is taken heavily from a Cookie Wars character of the same name, a Mythic variant of Strawberry Cookie.

-• Nice Job Breaking It, Hero: When White Lily Cookie seems to be trapped within a moonstone, Gingerbrave smashes it to bits...only to unseal Dark Enchantress Cookie in the process.
+• Nice Job Breaking It, Hero: When White Lily Cookie seems to be trapped within a moonstone, Gingerbrave smashes it to bits...only for it to be a trick as he unwittingly unseals Dark Enchantress Cookie in the process.

-• Non-Lethal K.O.: Cookies defeated in battle, both player and enemy, will be flung offscreen, removed from the battle without appearing to suffer any actual harm from it.
+• Non-Lethal K.O.: Cookies defeated in battle, in terms of them being playable or as enemies, will be flung offscreen and removed from the battle without appearing to suffer any actual harm from it.

 • Not Completely Useless:

 • One Stat to Rule Them All: There are ten types of toppings that each boost a different stat, but nearly every cookie wants either ATK (Raspberry), Cooldown (Chocolate), or DMG Resist (Almond).
 Tanks want the almonds, and everyone else wants either the raspberries or the chocolates depending on how their skill works.
-Cookies with unusual skills that run off a different stat have been added, but they all still want one very specific stat, just not one of the three most common. * Painting the Medium: In World 17, the speech bubbles for the citizens of the Golden Cheese Kingdom are patterned differently than normal speech bubbles, which is something GingerBrave notes.
-It's not just for show, it's to highlight how the kingdom is a virtual world.
+Cookies with unusual skills that run off a different stat have been added, but they all still want one very specific stat instead of either of the three most common.

 • Play Every Day: Daily log-in bonuses are commonly granted.
-The player also needs to maintain their abode manually and keep their production houses running so that their kingdom would develop efficiently.
+The player also needs to maintain their abode manually and keep their production houses running so that their kingdom develops efficiently.

 • Power Equals Rarity: